700 Children's® – A Blog by Pediatric Experts

 What to Expect When Your Child Needs a Sleep Study

-While your child is sleeping, it’s important that you rest too, so it’s a good time to put away your phone or anything that might wake your child up.
-If your child does wake up because they need to go to the bathroom, that is not a problem at all.
-The sleep technician can unplug your child’s hookups so they can walk to the restroom.
+While your child is sleeping, it’s important for you to try to rest too.
+Avoid using your phone or making noise, since that can wake your child.
+If your child needs to get up to use the bathroom, that’s no problem.
+The sleep technician will safely disconnect the wires so your child can walk to the restroom.

 What Happens After a Sleep Study?